How Route Optimization Improves Efficiency in Last Mile Delivery

-This enables the system to allow for continuous routing as orders are finalized, and dynamically manage capacity and availability of fleet.
+This enabled the system to allow for continuous routing as orders are finalized, and dynamically manage capacity and availability of fleet.

 We also introduced a cost allocation algorithm.
 This increased overall profits by incentivizing customers to move to less demanded days/time slots.

-Leveraging Cloud-native solutions with a micro-services based architecture allows for us to scale the system with zero downtime.
+Leveraging cloud-native solutions with a micro services-based architecture which allows the system to scale with zero downtime.

-The tech stack that we used comprised largely of open-source software.
-A few crucial components are enterprise software built by our in-house engineering team and also partnering with 3rd party vendors.
+The tech stack that used comprised largely of open source software.
+A few crucial components are enterprise software built by our in-house engineering team and partnering with 3rd party vendors.

 Various services of the platform are loosely coupled orchestrated APIs powered by the Spring Framework, while our personalization and analytics engine use Python and Python-based libraries.